 It is perhaps fitting that Charlie died while giving a photography seminar in Tennessee.
 He was well known as a teacher and mentor in the world of photography.
 An associate, Jeff Jacobson, said this of him: “Charlie was one of the first people teaching workshops and he became very influential.
 He…took photojournalism and pushed it in a direction away from literalism or classicism…to something very, very different, very involved with metaphor.
 That was hugely influential.”

 Decades earlier he had profoundly influenced the wanna-be photographers in Copus Hall, the journalism school.
 Charlie’s passion for authenticity, linked to using natural light, was powerful.
-About that time Kodak issued an experimental firm beyond Tri-X that could be pushed to a very high ASA.
+About that time Kodak issued an experimental film beyond Tri-X that could be pushed to a very high ASA.
 Stiff as cardboard in the darkroom, I used it for a series of indoor natural light photos for Marquette yearbooks that were notable for being very, very grainy.
 Sometimes the technique worked better, as in personal shots of a museum cloister and my grandfather’s shed.

 I saw Charlie Harbutt only once after he graduated when our career paths diverged widely.
 But his ideas about photography have stayed with me ever since.
 I particularly ponder a statement he made in his 1974 book, “Travelog.”
 Entitled, “I Don’t Take Pictures, Pictures Take Me,” Charlie said: “That magic little box enables one to leave, in a small way and for a short while, one’s own time and space and to occupy, maybe only superficially, another time and space: a then and there that really existed as a here and now.”
 And, obviously, existed in natural light.